jonocodes/whyfi/slides.md

 * Spend $2k in the first 3 months
 * Recieve bonus of 50k travel points

-Every 3 months open a new card and repeat
+Every 3 months open a different card and repeat

 ---